 F2

-repeatedly on your keyboard to enter the BIOS.Boot Manager
+to enter the BIOS.Boot Manager

 from the options on the screen, using either the touchpad or your cursor keys.Start Kubuntu

-from the boot menu.Try Kubuntu
+from the GRUB menu.Try Kubuntu

 from the graphical prompt.1.
 Use the live USB procedure (above) to boot into the Try Kubuntu mode.
 Then open a Konsole terminal and enter the lines as shown below.